V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Compare measurements](https://www.v1engineering.com/wp-content/uploads/2020/06/base-check-2-scaled.jpg){: width="400"}

 * This next diagonal should match the previous one.
-Squaring this way can be extremely accurate as the deviation is multiplied.
+Squaring this way can be extremely accurate because any error in the leg locations is multiplied in this measurement.
-* Adjust both rear legs until you are satified with the precision.
+* Adjust both rear legs until you are satisfied with the precision.
 * Screw in one foot at a time, minor adjustments are possible.
 * Triple check the diagonals they need to be as close as you can get them.